Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Results

 The other example of a very long initial regime in T.L.
 Zero ending with sporadic regime behaviors is seen in simulation number 132, planet 4, with Q=100 (see Table D3).
 The spin integration begins with an 80,000 year long T.L.
 Zero regime.
 This example is even more interesting given that with Q=10, the planet was in the T.L.
 Zero regime for the entire integration.
-This is one of only two examples where the increase from Q=10 to Q=100 led to complex regime behavior when Q=10 had only tidally locked regimes.
-Simulation number 182 of planet 4 is the other example where increasing to Q=100 caused complex regime behavior.
+This is one of only two examples where the increase from Q=10 to Q=100 caused the TLSR spin state when Q=10 had only tidally locked regimes.
+Simulation number 182 of planet 4 is the other example where increasing to Q=100 caused the TLSR spin state.
 Although simulation 182 showed an initial T.L.
 Zero regime of about 47,000 years (Table D3), the initial T.L.
 Zero regime in this simulation is not the longest of all its regimes and, thus, is a bit less impressive.

 The last spin history we will explore is that of simulation number 132, planet 2.
 Information on planet 2 is not included in any tables or figures for brevity.
 Planet 2 is also excluded, in part, because TRAPPIST-1c may be the least habitable of the four planets we examine (see Section \ref{sec:EBMresults}).
-However, we should mention that the same three N-body simulations, of the total ten, that show complex spin behavior for planet 3 also show complex behavior for planet 2, both when Q=10 and Q=100.
+However, we should mention that the same three N-body simulations, of the total ten, that exhibit the TLSR spin state for planet 3 also exhibit the TLSR spin state for planet 2, both when Q=10 and Q=100.
 Simulation 132, with Q=10, is the only example where the T.L.
 Zero regime does not occur at all.
 This planet immediately begins spinning, similar to planet 5 in simulation 157.
-However, for Q=10, this initial complexity lasts for about 70 yrs before the planet enters a T.L.
+However, for Q=10, this initial TLSR-like behavior lasts for about 70 yrs before the planet enters a T.L.
 Pi regime for the remainder of integration.
-About 25 yrs of the initial 70 yrs are in the Chaotic regime which ends with the final T.L.
+About 25 yrs of the initial 70 yrs are in the PTB regime which ends with the final T.L.
 Pi regime.
-For Q=100, the initial complex behavior lasts about 1000 yrs before the planet enters a T.L.
+For Q=100, the initial TLSR-like behavior lasts about 1000 yrs before the planet enters a T.L.
 Pi regime for the remaining integration time.
 For Q=100, all regime behaviors are seen in the initial 1000 yrs.
+These two simulations began their spin integrations in a period of high orbital forcing on their spins.
+Thus, it is unclear if these planets are actually in the TLSR spin state.
+These two simulations may be examples of boundary cases between the TLSR spin state and the tidally locked state.